 - make them short, clear, and concise

-- use the words from the previous steps (unique benefits of your product or service)
+- use the words from the previous steps (unique benefits)

-- make sure they are easy to communicate and your customers can easily understand them
+- make sure they are easy to communicate and understand

 - avoid buzzwords, or obvious and meaningless slogans or clichés

 - make them outcome-focused, emphasising the business value of your offering